swanky-rt/Student-Navigator/assignment-5/README.md

 ### How We Used LLMs

-We used GPT-4/GPT-5-based LLMs **for support, not substitution** in this project.
+We used GPT-4/GPT-5-based LLMs **for support** in this project.
 Their role was to:

 * Verify theoretical correctness of privacy–utility metrics.
 * Help with debugging and refactoring repetitive experiment scripts.
+Helped with Regex formatting and logging scripts.
 * Provide structural consistency in documentation and plots.
   All code logic, experiments, and results were designed and executed by the team.
+* Helped with structuring markdowns (but the raw content was provided by us)

 ### What We Did Ourselves